mate-academy/layout_task-guideline/README.md

      - Run `npm i` again ![npm install success](./images/npm-install-success.png)
    </details>

-6. Run `npm start` to check if it works.
+8. Run `npm start` to check if it works.
+(Terminal command will never finish, so you need one mote terminal)
    <details>
      <summary>Show the details</summary>